User Access

 Using review results

-- Create tasks to remove or adjust access where needed.
+- Create tasks to remove or adjust access manually where automation is not available.

 - Update roles or group memberships in your identity provider or application.

-- Document remediation for denied or changed accounts via the Access Changes tab (note or uploaded evidence).
+- Document remediation for denied or changed accounts via the Access Changes tab (agent evidence, note, or uploaded file).

 - Document exceptions and compensating controls for audit purposes.